khurananick/Flex-Frontline-Integration/README.md

 2. The agent can accept the task in Flex or in Frontline.
 3. Once a task is accepted in flex, the chat/conversation will also show in Frontline.
 4. Agent can receive messages via Flex or Frontline, and respond from either interface as well.
-5. Agent can transfer the chat in Flex (*not available in Frontline yet*).
-The transferred chat will be reflected on the Frontline side.
+5. Agent can transfer the chat in Flex or Frontline.
 6. Agent can end the chat/conversation from either Flex or Frontline, and the other project will update automatically.
 ## Architecture